Box

 import { Box } from "@vitality-ds/components";

 The Box component is useful for adding ad-hoc padding, margin, width and height properties (non exhaustive).
 The box is not for changing colours and visual styles, just layouts.
-This means you don't need to created a new styled()
+This means you don't need to created a new styled() component every time you need to tweak the layout.

 () => { const DecorativeBox = () => <DocsFlex>Content</DocsFlex>; return ( <DocsBox css={{ backgroundColor: "$neutral2", border: "1px solid $neutral6"}}> <Box padding="lg" margin="sm" width={300} height={100}> <FauxBadge>One</FauxBadge> <FauxBadge>Two</FauxBadge> </Box> <Box padding="lg" margin="lg" width={200} height={100}> <FauxBadge>Three</FauxBadge> <FauxBadge>Four</FauxBadge> </DocsBox> </div> ); };

-.
-You can pass any valid value in the Vitality space scale or none
+Padding can be set using padding, px, py, pt, pb, pl and pr.
+You can pass any valid value in the Vitality space scale or none for a zero value.

 () => { return ( <div style={{ backgroundColor: "var(--vitality-colors-neutral12)", boxSizing: "border-box", }} > <Box padding="lg" pl="sm"> <FauxBadge>Item</FauxBadge> </Box> </div> ); };

-.
-You can pass any valid value in the Vitality space scale or none
+Margin can be set using margin, mx, my, mt, mb, ml and mr. You can pass any valid value in the Vitality space scale or none for a zero value.

 () => { return ( <div style={{ backgroundColor: "var(--vitality-colors-neutral12)", boxSizing: "border-box", }} > <Box margin="lg" ml="sm"> <FauxBadge>Item</FauxBadge> </Box> </div> ); };

 In most cases, you should not need to set an explicit width on an element.
-Usually the parent component should specify the width based on flex
+Usually the parent component should specify the width based on flex or grid properties, or the Box element's children would dictate the width.
+In cases where you do need to enforce a width, simply pass any valid CSS value to the width property.

 () => { return ( <div style={{ backgroundColor: "var(--vitality-colors-neutral12)", boxSizing: "border-box", width: "100%", }} > <Box width="50%"> <FauxBadge>Item</FauxBadge> </Box> </div> ); };